My Account

 • Start each bullet with an action verb.

-You don’t need a film degree to be a standout video editor, but if your education played a part in shaping your eye for detail, it deserves a place in the frame.
-Whether you studied media production or something entirely different, the key is to extract the relevant parts and highlight how they contributed to your editing journey.
-Think of this section like the behind-the-scenes extras — it offers valuable context and reveals the groundwork behind your skills.
+Whether you studied media production or a different subject, the key is to extract the relevant parts and show how they contributed to your editing journey.
+This section of your CV for video editor jobs is like behind-the-scenes extras: it provides valuable context and reveals the foundation of your skills.

-Here's how to write your CV education section:
+✅ Here's how to write your CV education section:

 • Mention your projects, sports teams, or clubs.

-Pro Tip: If you lack the experience, split your education section up a bit.
+💡 Pro tip: If you lack the experience, split your education section up a bit.
 Show classes you did well in, projects, and groups.

-5. Highlight your video editor skills
+5. Highlight your video editor skills in a CV

-Use this video editors CV skills list for your CV:
+Use this video editor's CV skills list for your CV:

 • Editing